Saybrone/BackToTheFuture-wro2025-fe/other/README.md

 This file contains our robot's parts.

-When you click to  ` servo `  you can find our servo motor.
+When you click to  ` servo motor `  you can find our servo motor.

 When you click to  ` evn `  you can find our motor controller.